particle-iot/docs/src/content/guide/tools-and-features/cli.md

   First, make sure you have [node.js](http://nodejs.org/) installed!

-  Next, open a command prompt or terminal, and install by typing:
+  Next, open a command prompt or terminal, and install by typing, as root or using sudo:

 ```sh
 # how to install the particle-cli